 6. Students will learn the benefits and disadvantages of fresh versus processed foods.

-8. Students will learn how foods reach their local market.
+8. Students will learn how food reaches their local market.

 9. Students will practice Health Science, Technology, Engineering, Art, Math (STEAM) skills.